Skip to content

 Decorators

-Set explicit access for operations, models and enums.
-When setting access for models, the access info wll not be propagated to models' properties, base models or sub models.
+Override access for operations, models, enums and model properties.
+When setting access for namespaces, the access info will be propagated to the models and operations defined in the namespace.
+If the model has an access override, the model override takes precedence.
 When setting access for an operation, it will influence the access info for models/enums that are used by this operation.
-Models/enums that are used in any operations with @access(Access.public) will be implicitly set to access "public" Models/enums that are only used in operations with @access(Access.internal) will be implicitly set to access "internal".
-This influence will be propagated to models' properties, parent models, discriminated sub models.
-But this influence will be override by @usage decorator on models/enums directly.
-If an operation/model/enum has no @access decorator and is not influenced by any operation with @access decorator, the access result is undefined.
+Models/enums that are used in any operations with @access(Access.public) will be set to access “public” Models/enums that are only used in operations with @access(Access.internal) will be set to access “internal”.
+The access info for models will be propagated to models’ properties, parent models, discriminated sub models.
+The override access should not be narrower than the access calculated by operation, and different override access should not conflict with each other, otherwise a warning will be added to the diagnostics list.
+Model property’s access will default to public unless there is an override.

 @Azure.ClientGenerator.Core.access(value: EnumMember, scope?: valueof string)